gideonb234/youtube-cooking-timer/README.md

 # List of things todo
 - [x] Add yt player
 - [x] Add yt search
-- [ ] Get search working as I want it to
 - [x] Integrate search results into player
 - [x] Have it autoplay once I click go
+- [ ] Get search working as I want it to
 - [ ] Styling
 - [ ] Refactor it

+## Things to figure out for later
+How to get Youtube to properly give you video durations so filtering through these to find a time that matches would work properly